 - 4 In Closing:

-When Should You Use Automated Bidding?
+When Should You Use Manual Vs. Automated Bidding?

 The Different Types of Automated Bidding Strategies

-The goal with target impression share is to increase the visibility of your website.
+The goal of target impression share is to increase the visibility of your website.
 Google will aim to show your ads on the top of the page or at the top of the search results, depending on your selections.
 This bidding strategy is only available for Google search campaigns, not shopping, but I still wanted to mention it here.

-What are the Benefits of Automated Bidding for Google Shopping?
+What are the Benefits of Automated Bidding?

-Use Google’s Advanced Machine Learning
+Use Google’s AI

 Ensures Changes are Constantly Taking Place in Your Account